megagonlabs/cypherbench/README.md

 ## 🔥 Updates

+- [Feb 19, 2025] We have released the evaluation scripts and the EX and PSJS implementations!
 - [Feb 14, 2025] We have released the text2cypher baseline code!
 See the instructions below on how to run `gpt-4o-mini` on CypherBench.
 - [Feb 13, 2025] The [11 property graphs](https://huggingface.co/datasets/megagonlabs/cypherbench/tree/main/graphs) are now available on 🤗HuggingFace!
 We also make it super easy to deploy them (see the instructions below).
 - [Dec 27, 2024] We have deployed a [demo NBA graph](https://browser.neo4j.io/?dbms=neo4j%2Bs%3A%2F%2Fneo4j@36535562.databases.neo4j.io&db=neo4j)(password: `cypherbench`) at Neo4j AuraDB!
 Check it out!
 You can run Cypher queries like `MATCH (n:Player {name: 'LeBron James'})-[r]-(m) RETURN *`.